correlation-one/C1GamesStarterKit/python-algo/README.md

 ### `run.sh`

-A script that contains logic to invoke your code.
-You do not need to run this directly.
+A script that invokes your algo.
+You do not need to run this directly, and you should not modify it.
+Any changes you make will be discarded by the platform.
-See the 'scripts' folder in the Starterkit for information about testing locally.

 ### `run.ps1`

-A script that contains logic to invoke your code.
-You shouldn't need to change this unless you change file structure or require a more customized process startup.
+A Windows PowerShell script used to invoke your algo locally.
+Like `run.sh`, this file is managed by the platform and should not be modified.

 ### `gamelib/__init__.py`